Pulover/PuloversMacroCreator/Documentation/Settings.md

 **Reset Columns Size**: Resets the sizes of the columns for the currently selected Macro.

-**Use Eval() by default for Variables Assignment**: Determines whether the *Use Eval() to solve expressions* option will be enabled by default for new Variable Assignments.
+**Use Expression by default for Variables Assignment**: Determines whether the *Expression* option will be enabled by default for new Variable Assignments.

 **Allow Dragging Rows**: Enables / Disables row dragging with mouse in the Macro lists.